bunnicash/tuna/README.md

 ### FAQ:
 - Is there an unstable branch for testing?
 Yes, you can use the testing branch: `git clone -b testing https://github.com/bunnicash/tuna.git`.
 You can also switch to the testing branch if you have Tuna installed already: See `config.tuna`. <br>

-- A package / certain packages I am trying to install won't install, what's happening? - Before opening an issue, please make sure the packages you want do not have any reported issues on https://aur.archlinux.org/, not all AUR packages are functional, that's not an issue related to the AUR helper itself.
+- A package / certain packages I am trying to install won't install, what's happening? - Before opening an issue, please make sure the packages you want do not have any reported issues on https://aur.archlinux.org/, not all AUR packages are functional, that's not an issue related to the AUR helper itself. <br>

+- Why does my package with AUR dependencies fail? - As of now, tuna does not have AUR-dependency management, simply add them to the command, e.g `tuna -S AUR-dep1 AUR-dep2 AUR-program`.
 <br><br>